Lead(II) sulfide: Planetary science

-Elevations above 2.6 km (1.63 mi) on the planet Venus are coated with a shiny substance.
+In 2008 it was reported that elevations above 2.6 km (1.63 mi) on the planet Venus are coated with a shiny substance.
 Though the composition of this coat is not entirely certain, one theory is that Venus "snows" crystallized lead sulfide much as Earth snows frozen water.
 If this is the case, it would be the first time the substance was identified on a foreign planet.
 Other less likely candidates for Venus' "snow" are bismuth sulfide and tellurium.

 Safety

-Lead(II) sulfide is so insoluble that it is almost nontoxic, but pyrolysis of the material, as in smelting, gives dangerous fumes.
+Lead(II) sulfide is so insoluble that it is almost nontoxic, but pyrolysis of the material, as in smelting, gives dangerous toxic fumes of lead and oxides of sulfur.
 Lead sulfide is insoluble and a stable compound in the pH of blood and so is probably one of the less toxic forms of lead.
 A large safety risk occurs in the synthesis of PbS using lead carboxylates, as they are particularly soluble and can cause negative physiological conditions.